Hong Kong Diploma of Secondary Education: Hindrance to admission

 Since the launch of the HKDSE, the Chinese language paper is often dubbed the "paper of death" (死亡之卷).
 Some have the opinion that the high expectation is well-founded since it is the main language used in daily life in Hong Kong, but every year nearly half of all candidates fail the subject.
-They hence lose the chance to gain entrance to a university because of the obligatiory "3322" requirement, even though tertiary education in Hong Kong is delivered in English.
+They hence lose the chance to gain entrance to a university because of the obligatory "3322" requirement, even though tertiary education in Hong Kong is delivered in English.
 “3322” refers to level 3 for Chinese Language and English Language and level 2 for Mathematics Compulsory Part and Liberal Studies, compared to the past when language subjects were not compulsory at advanced level.
 It is also reported that some of the authors of passages employed in the Chinese papers themselves found the questions in the paper difficult or impossible to answer.
 Elaine Yau of SCMP commented that the exam results are "proving [HKDSE as] a major hindrance to admission".

 Moreover, it is reported that the HKDSE is causing chronic stress in students.